iterative/dvc.org/content/docs/studio/troubleshooting.md

 There are two possible reasons for this:

-1. **The required columns were not imported:** DVC Studio will import up to 200 columns (metrics, hyperparameters and files) from your Git repository.
+1. **The required columns were not imported:** Iterative Studio will import up to 200 columns (metrics, hyperparameters and files) from your Git repository.
    If your repository has more than 200 columns, you should [select the columns that are mandatory to import](/doc/studio/user-guide/views/view-settings#mandatory-columns).
-   DVC Studio will also import the unselected columns, but only up to a maximum of 200 columns.
+   Iterative Studio will also import the unselected columns, but only up to a maximum of 200 columns.

-   **What if there are more than 200 mandatory columns?** Currently DVC Studio cannot import over 200 columns.
+   **What if there are more than 200 mandatory columns?** Currently Iterative Studio cannot import over 200 columns.
 If you have a large repository (with more than 200 mandatory columns), one solution is to split the metrics/<wbr>hyperparameters/<wbr>files that you want to display over multiple subdirectories in your git repository.
 For each subdirectory, you can create a new view that is limited to that subdirectory.